Lismore, New South Wales: City status

 Lismore CBD and Wilsons River from above, photographed in 2015 (detail of image in infobox); recognisable features include Fawcett Bridge over the river, 2 churches at the top of frame (including St. Carthage's Cathedral at right), Molesworth Street, the original Municipal Chambers, and the Memorial Baths/Aquatic Centre.
 The former Post and Telegraph Office (indistinct) is located on Molesworth Street, a little above the centre of the frame.

 Lismore was officially gazetted as a city on 9 September 1946, with grant of an official coat of arms on 29 January 1947.
 In the early 1950s, civic pride was boosted by a visit from the newly crowned Queen Elizabeth II with her consort who visited the city in February 1954, staying at the city's Gollan Hotel.

 Television came to the city in 1956 and a local channel commenced broadcast in 1962 in the suburb of Goonellabah, which had been incorporated into the city of Lismore four years earlier.
 In 1969, the aerodrome at South Lismore received its licence from the Department of Civil Aviation, becoming the basis of the future Lismore Airport.
 The 1960s were something of a boom time in development for Lismore, although the dairy industry was starting to decline and by the end of that decade and into the 1970s, many farmers turned to raising beef cattle instead, or simply let their land condition lapse.

-In 1963, a new bridge (the Ballina St. bridge) was opened to carry the Bruxner Highway road traffic across the Wilsons River; previously all traffic between the east and west banks of the river has to travel via the narrower, upstream Fawcett Bridge, originally constructed in 1894, before even motor traffic had come to the area.
+In 1963, a new bridge (the Ballina St. bridge) was opened to carry the Bruxner Highway road traffic across the Wilsons River; previously all traffic between the east and west banks of the river had to travel via the narrower, upstream Fawcett Bridge, originally constructed in 1894, before even motor traffic had come to the area.